-1 (c) Using the data requested and the revised charter 2 application under paragraphs (a) and (b) of this subdivision, the 3 state board of education shall determine if compliance with all 4 standards enumerated in this subdivision has been achieved.
-The 5 state board of education at its next regularly scheduled meeting 6 shall vote on the revised charter application.

-- (d) If a charter school sponsor demonstrates the objectives identified in this subdivision, the state board of education shall renew the school's charter. - 10 (e) If a charter school underperforms for two of the three

-11 consecutive years immediately before a decision whether to renew

-12 the school's charter is made, any renewal granted shall be for

-13 only a three-year term.
-If the charter school again

-14 underperforms for two years of the three-year term, the school's

-15 charter shall not be renewed. - 10.
+- (c) Using the data requested and the revised charter application under paragraphs (a) and (b) of this subdivision, the state board of education shall determine if compliance with all standards enumerated in this subdivision has been achieved.
+The state board of education at its next regularly scheduled meeting shall vote on the revised charter application. - (d) If a charter school sponsor demonstrates the objectives identified in this subdivision, the state board of education shall renew the school's charter. - (e) If a charter school underperforms for two of the three consecutive years immediately before a decision whether to renew the school's charter is made, any renewal granted shall be for only a two-year term.
+If the charter school again underperforms for both years of the two-year term, the school's charter shall not be renewed. - 10.
 A school district may enter into a lease with a charter school for physical facilities. - 11.
 A governing board or a school district employee who has control over personnel actions shall not take unlawful reprisal against another employee at the school district because the employee is directly or indirectly involved in an application to establish a charter school.
 A governing board or a school district employee shall not take unlawful reprisal against an educational program of the school or the school district because an application to establish a charter school proposes the conversion of all or a portion of the educational program to a charter school.
-As used in this subsection, "unlawful reprisal" means an action that is taken by a governing board or a school district employee as a direct result of a lawful application to establish a charter school and that is adverse to another employee or an educational program.
+As used in this subsection, "unlawful reprisal"

+- means an action that is taken by a governing board or a school district employee as a direct result of a lawful application to - 3 establish a charter school and that is adverse to another - 4 employee or an educational program.

 - 12. Charter school board members shall be subject to the same liability for acts while in office as if they were regularly and duly elected members of school boards in any other public school district in this state.
-The governing board of a charter school may participate, to the same extent as a school board, in the Missouri public entity risk management fund in the manner provided under sections 537.700 to 537.756. - 13.
-Any entity, either public or private, operating, administering, or otherwise managing a charter school shall be considered a quasi-public governmental body and subject to the provisions of sections 610.010 to 610.035. - 15 14.
-The chief financial officer of a charter school shall maintain: - (1) A surety bond in an amount determined by the sponsor to be adequate based on the cash flow of the school; or - (2) An insurance policy issued by an insurance company licensed to do business in Missouri on all employees in the amount of five hundred thousand dollars or more that provides coverage in the event of employee theft. - 15.
-The department of elementary and secondary education shall calculate an annual performance report for each charter school and shall publish it in the same manner as annual performance reports are calculated and published for districts and attendance centers. - 28 16.
-The joint committee on education shall create a
+The governing board of a charter school may participate, to the same extent as a school board, in the Missouri public entity risk management fund in the manner - 13.
+Any entity, either public or private, operating, 13 administering, or otherwise managing a charter school shall be 14 considered a quasi-public governmental body and subject to the 15 provisions of sections 610.010 to 610.035.